 Why should you foster a company culture that values gender neutral language?

 If you want your company to reap the benefits of diversity, then you need to breakdown implicit bias and stereotypes, not reinforce them.
 Changing the language we've all been taught is "normal" challenges the inherent assumption that men are the default or the norm.
 It's just one small way you can make women and non-binary folks feel welcome in spaces that were traditionally designed for men.
-And in doing so, help everyone on your team reach
+And in doing so, help everyone on your team reach his their potential.

 So, how do you get started?

 Breaking deeply ingrained habits is always difficult (I'd be lying if I said I never use "guys" to refer to mixed-gender groups), and you'll no doubt get some pushback along the way… but rather than giving your employees lists of what they can and cannot say, try changing your own word choice first; as a company leader, you have the power to drive change across your organization just by changing your own behavior.

 Here are 3 tips to keep in mind: